 It’s clear that Big Data is plentiful and, if the market growth is any indication, it’s important.
 But how do you use it?

 There are hardly enough ideas on how to use Big Data properly that it generates a consistent flow of cash.

 In your online store there are products which are visited less frequently than other.
 But at the same time, nobody buys them.
 So you create the following process: once a week you ask your employee to check which products have the highest rate of visitors, while at the same time lower than average conversion rates.
 Each week this employee starts sends a list of these items to the person responsible for products and their descriptions to check for mistakes.

 And in no time you have created a structured, simple, and non-automatic process, thanks to which you’ve reached data based monetization.

-The next step is to develop as many processes as you can, in which data will be used.
-For example: a structured process of optimized traffic sources.
+The next step is to develop as many processes as you can, in which data and ecommerce reports will be used.
+For example a structured process of optimized traffic sources.

 The more of these processes you have, the higher the ROI from data will be.

 Every IT department is overloaded with work.
 All tasks stuck in a never-ending queue.
 Some IT departments work in Agile workflow, some in Waterfall, some online stores outsource IT, and some have internal departments.
 There are front-end developers, and there are back-end developers.

 But mostly, there are queues and your IT director ends up telling you that they can’t do it any faster.

 So, how do you make this process run more smoothly?